tannerrj/crossfire-devel-vm/docs/intro.md

 ## Software Installation

-The following software packages were installed to compile the Server, GTK v2 Client, CRE, and in order to launch and use Map Editor and JX Client
+The following software packages were installed to compile the Server, GTK v2 Client, CRE, and to launch and use Map Editor and JX Client

 ### Crossfire Server